faizal2007/owncloudUserCleanup/README.md

  ```

-Default installation will only display all user available accept protected user
+Default installation will only display all user available accept protected user delete = 0
  + make sure to set protected_user at config.conf
  + update all related config at config.conf